popp0102/csci-5742/final-project/README.md

 ```

 ## Available Plugins
-* ban_arbitrary_execution_subprocess Attempts to find usages of run and Popen methods on the subprocess module which
+* ban_arbitrary_execution_subprocess - Attempts to find usages of run and Popen methods on the subprocess module which
 allows arbitrary code execution and opens the door to CWE-78.
-* ban_create_os_subprocess Attempts to find usages of a variety of functions that the os module provides to create
+* ban_create_os_subprocess - Attempts to find usages of a variety of functions that the os module provides to create
 subprocesses; since the subprocess module exists, these should be avoided.
 They also fall under CWE-78
+* ban_empty_try_catch_blocks - Attempts to find any use of try except that only contains the pass keyword
-* file_reading_sanitization_check
+* file_reading_sanitization_check - Attempts to find
-* input_sanitization_check
+* input_sanitization_check - Attempts to find

 ## References
 [1] [Pylint - How to Write a Pylint Plugin](https://pylint.pycqa.org/en/latest/how_tos/plugins.html) last visited 04/22/2022